 The coffee grounds are packed in a multi-layer wrapped filter bag which helps maintain freshness and premium quality.

-It goes well with whole milk or soy milk for a creamy taste and unbelievable experience.
+It goes well with whole milk or soy milk for a creamy taste and an unbelievable experience.

 5. Café Britt – Costa Rican Montecielo Coffee Ground